DIYtranscriptomics/DIYtranscriptomics.github.io/_pages/FAQs.md

 ## What are the advantages of taking the course in-person?

 There are some elements of the course that are only available for people who have officially registered and participate in-person.
-This includes access to DataCamp for homework and extended learning, participation in our in-person [labs](https://diytranscriptomics.com/lab/), priority support from the course instructor and TAs through our Discord community page, and last but not least, course credit!
+This includes access to DataCamp for homework and extended learning, participation in our in-person [labs](https://diytranscriptomics.com/lab/), priority support from the course instructor and TAs through our Discord community page, access to Github classroom and [Copilot](https://github.com/features/copilot), and last but not least, course credit!

 ## How will I be graded in this course?

 All students who officially register for the course through UPenn will receive a letter grade.
-At this time we unable to provide grades or proof-of-completion for virtual learners.
+At this time we are unable to provide grades or proof-of-completion for virtual learners.

 ## Can I cite the course in my publications?